-The Doctor might be well known for her neat line in scarves, but she and her friends (and enemies!) have also had some amazing hats over the millennia.
+The Doctor might be well known for scarves, but the Time Lord has also had some amazing hats over the millennia.
 To celebrate National Hat Day, marvel at the greatest headgear in the galaxy…

 When we first met the Doctor, he was residing in a draughty old junkyard, so it’s only natural that he would have selected some suitably snug headgear.
 He favoured a fleecy number, usually an Astrakhan or karakul, each with a distinctive triangular shape topped off by two jaunty pointy bits.
 He liked to mix things up sometimes, though – he once popped on one with flamboyant plumage for a trip to 18th century France.
 Ooh la la!